horvathmartin97/portfolio/README.md

 npm run build

 The production-ready build will be available in the `dist` folder.
-Netlify automatically deploys from this directory (see `netlify.toml` for configuration)[files:4].
+Netlify automatically deploys from this directory (see `netlify.toml` for configuration).

 ## Scripts